rokucommunity/rooibos/docs/index.md

 	```
 	if (type(Rooibos__Init) = "Function") then Rooibos__Init(args)
 	```
-3. Create an empty Scene named `TestsScene.xml`, in your `components` folder, which Rooibos will use when running tests
+3. Create a Scene named `TestsScene.xml`, in your `components` folder, which Rooibos will use when running tests.
+This Scene must have a function definition for the `Rooibos_CreateTestNode` method, and include the rooibos library (which mixes in the method body for `Rooibos_CreateTestNode`. `samples/Overview/` contains a reference implementation.
 4. Create `.brs` test files within your `tests` folder, which corresponds to the `testsDirectory` config setting (default is "pkg:/source/Tests").
 Test files can (and are encouraged to) be stored in nested folders, to match your source/component folder hiearchy

 ### Configuring Rooibos